The Best Ways to Save Money in Toronto This September

 This is especially true when it comes to saving money.
 After a summer filled with vacays and patio days, now is the time when a lot of us start looking for ways to tighten those purse strings and pad that savings account.

 If this sounds like you, then keep reading for tips on how you can save some green this month.

 Play Tourist In Your Own City

-While this summer hasn’t exactly been the hottest, we still have a few more weeks before we have to start breaking out the heavy coats and scarves.
-For a cute date night activity (or just something to do with your friends that’s not your typical drinks/dinner/brunch), consider doing a free walking tour of Toronto.
+While this summer hasn’t felt like the longest, we still have a few more weeks before we have to start breaking out the heavy coats and scarves.
+For cute date activities (or just something to do with your friends), consider one of these free events this September.

 Download a Couponing App

 How many times do you find yourself at the grocery store without any kind of plan to speak of?
 Don’t worry, you are definitely not alone, but there are many benefits to being more prepared before you shop.
 For example, writing a list in advance will help you keep those impulse buys to a minimum and reduce food waste.